 - What requests are being worked on.

-- For each request, its rank order in the iteration, title, effort, current state, and owners.
+- For each request, its title, effort, current state, owners, and rank order in the iteration.

-- The progress of the work, and the effort, in story points, required to complete each request.
+- The work progress and the effort, in story points, required to complete each request.

 Tip: You can show or hide request labels and closed requests.